 I don’t drink coffee.
 No caffeine what so ever for the last 10 years.
-It was during my night shift stent.
-I had to quit because endless Monsters and Red bulls weren’t working anymore.
+I had to quit during my night shift stent because endless Monsters and Red bulls weren’t working anymore.
 More importantly, I was starting get palpitations, not to mention just a generalized ‘feeling weird’ all the time.

-If I can do it without caffeine, you can do it with or without caffeine.
+It’s doable.
+Sometimes it can be a little painful, but it is doable.
 Every once in a while, when I stay up too late one too many times, I WISH that I still drank coffee.
 But I just push through to the next baby nap time, or newfound early bedtime and I feel caught up again.

 Wake Up Early for a Happier Household

 Does anyone want to live in a house where no one is happy?
 Where nothing gets done on time?
 Where you trip over clean (and dirty) laundry piles?
 And where you can’t remember if you have a stainless steel sink or a porcelain one because you haven’t seen it for ages due to the chronic pile of dishes covering it?

 Waking up early has TRULY transformed my daily life!
 Everyone I know said they didn’t think I could do it.
 Hey, I didn’t think I could do it.
 Point being: If I can do it, YOU CAN DO IT!

 Everyone is happier and more content since I started this journey.
 It has been worth the difficult transition period from night owl to early morning day walker.

 What helps you wake up early?
 How has it been?
 I would LOVE to hear from you!
 Email me or leave me a comment below and please share!
 Every struggling Mommy just trying to survive needs to try waking up early to help them thrive!